-The Greene County Educational Service Center - Mental Health Services (GCESC-MHS) Performance Measurement, Management and Improvement Plan (PI) establishes expectations and accountability for agency business practices, service delivery and outcomes.
-Our mission, vision, and goals reflect the value we place on providing high quality care for persons served and contributing to the greater collective impact of mental health services on families, stakeholders and the community at large.
-To ensure quality, effectiveness, efficiency and access requires continuous collection, monitoring and analysis of both service delivery data and the business practices that support the work of our agency.
+The Greene County Educational Service Center - Mental Health Services (GCESC-MHS) Performance Measurement, Management, and Improvement Plan (PI) establishes expectations and accountability for agency business practices, service delivery and outcomes across all program and service areas.
+Our mission, vision, and goals reflect the value we place on providing high quality care for persons served and contributing to the greater collective impact of mental health services on families, stakeholders, and the community at large.
+To ensure quality, effectiveness, efficiency, and access requires continuous collection, monitoring and analysis of both service delivery data and the business practices that support the work of our agency.